 Planting month for zone 10 and 11: Feb; Mar; Apr; May; Sep; Oct; Nov; Dec

-Origin: not native to North America
+Origin: native to Africa

 Uses: edging; ground cover; mass planting; naturalizing; hanging basket; cascading down a wall; border